-The COVID-19 pandemic has to date caused substantial economic disruption and an increase in unemployment.
-Māori, Pasifika, female and youth communities are expected to be disproportionately affected by the crisis, and the worst-hit industry sectors are expected to be accommodation and food services, arts and recreation, and retail trade.
+The COVID-19 pandemic caused substantial economic disruption and an increase in unemployment.
+Māori, Pasifika, female and youth communities were disproportionately affected by the crisis, and the worsthit industry sectors were accommodation and food services, arts and recreation, and retail trade.

-The regional economy is well placed to recover from the pandemic due to the dominance of employment in the public sector and major professional services, and regional employment is predicted to recover by 2030.
+The regional economy continues to be well placed to recover from the pandemic due to the dominance of employment in the public sector and major professional services, and regional employment is predicted to recover by 2030.
 However, the risk of new epidemics and pandemics is also predicted to increase in the future.
 Projects to look at opportunities to work close to home and promote flexibility in the regional economy should assist with responding to these risks.